 Develops and supports programs that embody the Jewish concept of social justice and create a greater sense of community based on Jewish values.
 Conceives, plans, and implements specific projects to improve lives and build bridges to the Greater Boston community, including Literacy Volunteer Tutors, Family Table, Sunday’s Bread and Annual Coat Drive.

-Acts both within our own Temple Emanuel community and beyond, addressing systems that affect the lives of seniors and their caregivers as well as recycling and other environmental issues.
-Initiatives include: Chesed – Caring Community and Environment subcommittees and participation in the GBIO, the Greater Boston Interfaith Organization.
+Acts both within our own Temple Emanuel community and beyond, addressing systems that affect the lives of the wider community.

 Assists Jewish adults with developmental and other disabilities strengthen religious and social connections with the Jewish community.
 Welcomes new members, especially from Temple Emanuel families, and also new volunteers to help with monthly meetings.